trwiley/data2midi/readme.md

 # Data2Midi

-A simple data sonification library for converting CSV (and more in the future) data into a MIDI file.
-Very much WIP.
+A simple data sonification library for converting numeric CSV/TSV/JSON data into a MIDI file.

 ## Libraries used:
 -  MIDIUtil
+- pandas
+- numpy
+- sklearn